 But most importantly, it’ll need to be a name that resonates with you!

-The CRO doesn’t check your proposed company name in advance of you making your application.
+The CRO doesn’t check your proposed company name before you make your application.
 You have to do it yourself.
 So this will prevent later legal and trademark issues.
 In particular, if the name you have picked has already been registered, the CRO will reject your application.
 This will definitely delay your company’s registration process.

 - Come up with three ideas in case your first choice is rejected